-Alabama and Clemson have both played at least double the amount of CFP games as any other program heading into the 2019 National Championship Game.
-Oklahoma is the only school to play in more than two CFP games without a victory.
+Alabama and Clemson have both played at least double the amount of CFP games as any other program.
+Oklahoma remains the only school to play in more than two CFP games without a victory.

 Most appearances in the College Football Playoff: